Application

 Semester 1: September – January

-Semester 2: January – mid-July or mid-September depending on the date of your oral defence or if you have to take re-sit exams
+Semester 2: January – mid-July or mid-September, depending on the date of your oral defense or if you have resit exams.

 Kick-off meeting for all BME Paris students